noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

   - poopnet
   - boopnet:
     - myhostname # for this service
+    - default # useful to add the default network
     # requires the network to have an ipam block subnet configuration
     ipv4_address: 123.123.123.123 # for this service
     ipv6_address: 123.123.123.123 # for this service